VFA-87

 The Strike Fighter Squadron 87 (VFA-87) is a United States Navy strike fighter squadron based at Naval Air Station Oceana.
 The squadron is equipped with the Boeing F/A-18E Super Hornet and is nicknamed the Golden Warriors, its call sign is War Party.
 Currently, the squadron is assigned to Carrier Air Wing 8 (tail code "AJ").

 Insignia and Nickname

-The squadron’s insignia and nickname were approved by CNO on 29 July 1968 and have remained essentially unchanged.
+The squadron's insignia and nickname were approved by CNO on 29 July 1968 and have remained essentially unchanged.

 History

 1960s

 In June 1968, the squadron was established as VA-87, an attack aircraft squadron and the first fleet squadron to fly the LTV A-7 Corsair II, at NAS Cecil Field, Florida.
 In March 1969, the squadron flew its first combat missions from USS Ticonderoga, striking targets in South Vietnam.
-In April 1969 following the shoot down of a Navy EC-121 Constellation aircraft by the North Koreans, Ticonderoga, with VA-87 embarked, was ordered to the Sea of Japan.
+In April 1969 following the shoot down of a Navy EC-121 Warning Star aircraft by the North Koreans, Ticonderoga, with VA-87 embarked, was ordered to the Sea of Japan.